tamunoWoks/Statistics/confidence_intervals.md

 - Increasing the **sample size** reduces the margin of error.
 - Increasing the **confidence level** increases the width of the interval.
 - **CI** shrinks as sample size increases while **SD** remains the same.

+> Confidence Intervals are a key tool in statistical inference, helping us understand how accurate and reliable our estimates are.